 According to the Trial Measures, initial public offerings or listings in overseas markets, or subsequent securities offerings and listings of an issuer in other overseas markets than where it has offered and listed, shall be filed with the CSRC within three working days after the relevant application is submitted overseas.
-Subsequent securities offerings of an issuer in the same overseas market where it has previously offered and listed securities shall be filed with the CSRC within three working days after the offering is completed.
-A domestic company that seeks to directly or indirectly list its domestic assets in overseas markets through single or multiple acquisitions, share swaps, transfers of shares or other means, shall fulfil the filing procedure with the CSRC within three working days the relevant application is submitted overseas or the first public disclosure of the specifics of the transaction is made by the listed company.
+Subsequent securities offerings of an issuer in the same overseas market where it has previously offered and issuer in the same overseas market where it has previously offered and or indirectly list its domestic company that seeks to directly or indirectly list its domestic assets in overseas markets through single or multiple acquisitions, share swaps, transfers of shares or other means, shall fulfil the filing procedure with the CSRC within three working days the relevant application is submitted overseas or the first public disclosure of the specifics of the transaction is made by the listed company.
 Where a domestic company fails to fulfill filing procedure as stipulated by the Trial Measures or offers and lists securities in an overseas market in in violation of the Trial Measures, the CSRC shall order rectification, issue warnings to such domestic company, and impose a fine of between RMB1,000,000 and RMB10,000,000.
-Persons-in-charge and other persons that are directly liable shall be warned and each imposed a fine of between RMB500,000 and RMB1,000,000 and RMB10,000,000.
+Persons-in-charge and other persons that are directly liable shall be warned and each imposed a fine of between RMB5000,000 and RMB5,000,000 and RMB10,000,000.
 Persons-in-charge and other persons that are directly liable shall be each imposed a fine of between RMB500,000 and RMB5,000,000.